 From India, Mumbai

 Then who provides this cutting edge to the companies over others?
 It is the people.
 When there are people, there shall be HR.
-Here it is why.
+Here is why:

-1) Though the vision and goals of the companies are spelt out by the Board of Directors or the senior leadership of the company, they can be achieved thorough people’s collective and collaborative work.
+1) Though the vision and goals of the companies are spelled out by the Board of Directors or the senior leadership, they can be achieved through people's collective and collaborative work.

-2) HR has to recruit people with right talent, traits and competencies to realize these goals.
-For this it uses HR tools like job design, skills design and knowledge profile etc to indentify the right talent and facilitate entry of people with right job fit and culture fit.
+2) HR has to recruit people with the right talent, traits, and competencies to realize these goals.
+For this, it uses HR tools like job design, skills design, and knowledge profiles to identify the right talent and facilitate the entry of people with the right job fit and culture fit.

-3) It provokes business ideas by pooling the best minds in the company through introducing various HR Initiatives like quality circles or employee engagement activities etc.
+3) It provokes business ideas by pooling the best minds in the company through various HR initiatives like quality circles or employee engagement activities.

-4) HR keeps itself abreast of changes taking place in business, markets and customer behavior so that it can equip the people with right skills by HR initiatives like training and coaching etc so that the company keeps itself fit to take on sudden challenges .
+4) HR keeps itself abreast of changes taking place in business, markets, and customer behavior so that it can equip people with the right skills through HR initiatives like training and coaching, ensuring the company is fit to take on sudden challenges.

-5) It endeavors to retain and mange talent well by :
+5) It endeavors to retain and manage talent well by:

-a) sustaining their motivation on continuing basis through various HR initiatives like rewards, incentives and promotions;
+- Sustaining their motivation on a continuing basis through various HR initiatives like rewards, incentives, and promotions;

-b)empowering them through delegation of authority and responsibility;
+- Empowering them through the delegation of authority and responsibility;

-c)developing them in leadership traits by making them participate in decision making process through employee engagement and other HR tools.
+- Developing them in leadership traits by making them participate in the decision-making process through employee engagement and other HR tools.

-6) Thus through it’s talent acquisition, retention and development strategies, it endeavors to save hiring cots, minimize idling costs by reducing the incidence of absenteeism because of the satisfied employees, improve ROI on training, ensure customer satisfaction by better customer service which means drawing more customers to the company, peaceful industrial relations which means uninterrupted production and delivery of goods and services.
-Thus HR is trying to shed it’s cost centre image and trying to don the profit centre image by directly impacting the operations though aligning it’s HR strategies to the corporate goals.
+6) Thus, through its talent acquisition, retention, and development strategies, it endeavors to save hiring costs, minimize idling costs by reducing absenteeism due to satisfied employees, improve ROI on training, ensure customer satisfaction by better customer service, which means drawing more customers to the company, and maintain peaceful industrial relations, which means uninterrupted production and delivery of goods and services.
+Thus, HR is trying to shed its cost center image and don the profit center image by directly impacting operations through aligning its HR strategies to corporate goals.

-Thus there is increasing awareness and recognition among progressive companies about this ability of HR to add value to ’their business as a strategic business partner and are going for hunting HR talent.
+Thus, there is increasing awareness and recognition among progressive companies about HR's ability to add value to their business as a strategic business partner, and they are hunting for HR talent.

-Given the range of critical functions explained above carried out by HR, it is hard to visualize a company in the thick of break-neck competition can ever venture to do away with HR.
+Given the range of critical functions explained above carried out by HR, it is hard to visualize a company in the thick of break-neck competition ever venturing to do away with HR.

 Mumbai